Building a classroom community sometimes becomes the last priority, with many items on a teacher’s daily to-do list.

 Teachers are worried about lesson plans, helping students get ready for standardized tests, meeting benchmarks, fulfilling administrative duties, maintaining discipline, and more.
-So finding extra time to do community-building activities might feel overwhelming.
+It can be overwhelming to devote extra time to community-building activities.

 However, as educators know, building classroom community is one of the most effective ways to give students ownership over their own classroom.

 By making time for community-building, educators often find that discipline becomes less of an issue, and students who might have fallen behind are encouraged to apply themselves to match the efforts of their peers.

 Below are five strategies educators can use for building community in the classroom.
 Primarily, these strategies work for any age group.

 1. Hold Weekly Class Meetings

 A simple yet effective way to build classroom community is to hold meetings with your class once a week.
 These meetings don’t need to be long; they can simply provide a way for students and educators to touch base on how everyone is doing.

 If you’ve established very clear class rules, the meeting can be utilized to discuss how well those rules are being followed.
 Teachers can give three to five students a chance to ask a specific classroom-related question or share a highlight of the week.